ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/bring-me-the-horizon-tour-tickets.markdown

   \ giving away 5 pairs of tickets to 5 lucky NME AAA members to win and join Bring\
   \ Me  The Horizon on their North American tour to a concert at a city of their choice!</p>\r\
   \n<p>Does it sound like the best plan?
 Click below for a chance to win!</p>"
-hero-header: "Win a pair of tickets to Bring Me The Horizon North America ‘First Love’\
+hero-header: "Win a pair of tickets to Bring Me The Horizon North American ‘First\
-  \ Tour!"
+  \ Love’ Tour!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-521c6de0-b26a-484e-878a-7a84e2d166c4.jpg"
 logo-left-href: "aaa.nme.com"